immerjs/immer/readme.md

 * Small, dependency free library with minimal api surface
 * No accidental mutations of current state, but intentional mutations of a draft state

+## Auto freezing

+ Immer automatically freezes any state trees that are modified using `immer.
+ This protects against accidental modifications of the state tree outside of an immer function.
+ This comes with a performance impact, so it is recommended to disable this option in production.
+ It is by default enabled.

+ Use `setAutoFreeze(true / false)` to turn this feature on or off.

 ## Reducer Example

 A lot of words; here is a simple example of what difference that could make in practice.